godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 In practice
 -----------

-Let's use instancing in practice to see how it works in Godot.
+Let's use instantiation in practice to see how it works in Godot.
 We invite you to download the ball's sample project we prepared for you:
 `instancing_starter.zip <https://github.com/godotengine/godot-docs-project-starters/releases/download/latest-4.x/instancing_starter.zip>`_.